fatemeh-afshari/FoursquareApp/README.md

-in this project we use :
+In this project we use :

 - MVI architecture
 - retrofit